64bitpandas/amethyst/content/features/callouts.md

 ## Callout support

-Quartz supports the same Admonition-callout syntax as Obsidian.
+Amethyst supports the same Admonition-callout syntax as Obsidian.

 This includes
 - 12 Distinct callout types (each with several aliases)